Schecher1/Telegram_WetterOnline_Bot/README.md

 # CHANGELOG

+## 1.5.0.4
+- The problem was found, why it sometimes worked and sometimes not (NULL Expection).
+It was my fault.
+This now works.

 ## 1.5.0.3
 - Program is no longer standalone, that means .Net 6 must be installed on the Server, explained above in the "required" section.
 Reason: There were errors during the runtime that were not during debugging.